Steal This Strategy: Using Keyword Research for Competitor Analysis

 Using Yahini for Advanced Keyword Clustering

 First of all, check if your competitors are truly covering entire keyword clusters in their content.
 Chances are, they’re “suffering” from keyword cannibalization by creating separate and disjointed pages for every slight variation.
-You should look for those gaps where you can publish better content to dominate these topics.
+You should look for those keyword gaps where you can publish better content to dominate these topics.
+A thorough keyword gap analysis is essential here.

 Now clustering keywords manually is already a huge step up, but you can use Yahini to do it for you.